-In times of drought or water scarcity, there is little water available naturally to refill or recharge existing groundwater supplies, which can become depleted by overuse.
+In times of drought or water scarcity, little water is available naturally to recharge existing groundwater supplies, which can become depleted by overuse.
 Groundwater withdrawals have tripled in the past 50 years, according to 2012 United Nations estimates cited in The World’s Water: Volume 8.
 Areas with the highest groundwater withdrawals include parts of China, India, and the United States.
-Roughly 67 percent of all water withdrawn is destined for agricultural use, 22 percent is allocated for domestic use, and 11 percent goes for industrial use.
+Roughly 67% of all water withdrawn is destined for agricultural use, 22% is allocated for domestic use, and 11% goes for industrial use.

 In some areas, including Australia and California, groundwater or aquifer recharging is being explored to help bolster water supplies.
 The process involves the injection or infiltration of excess surface water into underground aquifers.
-In conjunction with such projects, some watersheds are being restored with native plant species in wetland areas to support aquifers’ natural recharge capabilities.
 Water may be treated before it is injected.
 The water can be stored underground until it is needed.
+Some watersheds are being restored with native plant species in wetland areas to support aquifers’ natural recharge capabilities.

 Water Reuse and Zero-Liquid Discharge Technology

-Several interrelated strategies and approaches to water reuse can also alleviate water scarcity for municipalities and industries.
-These include water recycling and reuse, and the use of zero-liquid discharge systems.
-When water is used at an industrial site in a closed-loop system (water in the facility is continually used and treated, then reused again without being released into the sewer or discharged) it typically is referred to as zero-discharge.
+Several interrelated strategies and approaches to water reuse can alleviate water scarcity for municipalities and industries.
+These include water recycling and reuse, and the use of zero-liquid discharge (ZLD) systems, which use, treat, and reuse water in a closed-loop system without release or discharge.

 Recycled, or reclaimed, water can be used in a variety of applications across industries, both inside facilities and in the community.
 Typical uses for recycled water include surface irrigation for orchards and vineyards, golf courses, landscaped areas, and food crops.
 Other uses include the recharging of groundwater, preservation or augmentation of ecosystems such as wetlands or riparian habitat, and in industrial processes.
 Nonpotable water can be used for toilet flushing, irrigating landscaping, washing vehicles and streets, and other similar purposes.

-Such systems allow wastewater — once viewed as a useless, disposable commodity — to become a valuable resource.
-RWL Water, which has worldwide experience in the advanced treatment of wastewater and process water for reuse, has created systems for water reuse across various industrial, agricultural, and municipal processes.
-Its water treatment technologies are capable of producing pure and ultrapure water for reuse in various applications, including power generation, beverage bottling, food production, and agriculture irrigation.
+With these systems, wastewater — once viewed as a useless, disposable commodity — becomes a valuable resource.
+Fluence has worldwide experience in the advanced treatment of wastewater, creating systems for water reuse across a range of industrial, agricultural, and municipal processes.
+Fluence’s water treatment technologies are capable of producing pure and ultrapure water for reuse in various applications, including power generation, beverage bottling, food production, and agriculture irrigation.

 The food and beverage industry also uses water reuse and zero-discharge technologies.
 In fact, such technologies can improve their overall cost of operations as well as make them resilient in periods of water scarcity.
-In a March 2012 interview with Food Manufacturing, Henry Charrabé, president and chief executive officer of RWL Water, explained:
+In a March 2012 interview with Food Manufacturing, Henry J. Charrabé, managing director and chief executive officer of Fluence, explained:

 Food plants require a large volume of water to process foods, clean plant equipment and remove waste products. […] The enormous amount of wastewater that must be treated is a burdensome cost for many food manufacturers.
 This is why water and wastewater treatment present both a challenge and an opportunity for food plant operators.

 A PepsiCo Frito-Lay facility in Casa Grande, Arizona, is reportedly the first U.S. food processing plant able to produce drinking-quality process water for reuse.
-The snack food manufacturing plant, which processes potatoes and corn, has a 2,460-cubic-meter-a-day process water recovery treatment system, which has helped Frito-Lay reduce its annual water use by 378,541 cubic meters.
-It only landfills less than 1 percent of its waste, making it a near-net-zero waste facility.
+The snack food manufacturing plant, which processes potatoes and corn, has a 2,460-m3/d process water recovery treatment system that has helped Frito-Lay reduce its annual water use by 378,541 m3.
+It landfills less than 1% of its waste, making it a near-net-zero waste facility.

-An increasingly popular solution to fresh water scarcity is treating saline or brackish water sources through a process known as desalination or desalinization.
-This process can treat saltwater from the ocean or groundwater containing salt concentrations that make the water unfit for human consumption.
+An increasingly popular solution to fresh water scarcity is treating saline or brackish water sources through a process known as desalination.
+This process can treat seawater or groundwater containing salt concentrations that make the water unfit for human consumption.
 Fresh water, for example, is defined as water with less than 1,000 ppm of salt.
 Highly saline water contains between 10,000 ppm and 35,000 ppm of salt.

-Many nations are increasing their investments in desalination with a goal of having new, more reliable water sources to meet explosive, growing demand.
-These include the United Arab Emirates, nations with limited available water supplies such as Cyprus, and water-stressed areas of the United States.
-There are an estimated 16,000 desalination plants in operation, the largest of which are located in Saudi Arabia, the United Arab Emirates, and Israel.
+Many nations are increasing their investment in desalination to develop reliable water sources in the face of growing demand.
+These include the United Arab Emirates, nations with limited available water supplies such as Cyprus, and water-stressed areas of the U.S. There are an estimated 16,000 desalination plants in operation around the world, the largest of which are in Saudi Arabia, the UAE, and Israel.

-Unfortunately, desalination relies heavily on power-hungry, fixed facilities.
-Masdar, for example, estimates that seawater desalination requires about 10 times more energy than is needed for pumping well water.
+Unfortunately, desalination often has relied heavily on power-hungry, fixed facilities.
+Masdar estimated that seawater desalination requires about 10 times more energy than pumping well water does.

-The management of water resources using existing policies and regulations is a science and art known as water management.
-Water management seeks to address any number of water-related challenges, including water resources management, water reuse, water rights, and others.
-It addresses the effects of any number of natural events or human interventions on natural water resources such as damming or dredging to influence a river’s flow.
-It also seeks to address the long-term, cumulative effects of water policy decisions on the economy, institutions, and environment.
-This may be through the development of policies regarding domestic water supplies, the pollution and overdrafting of groundwater supplies, wetlands restoration, or issues such as water imports and exports.
+The management of water resources using existing policies and regulations is a way to address many water-related challenges, including water reuse water rights, and others.
+It addresses the effects of natural events and human intervention — such as damming or dredging — on natural water resources, and also addresses the long-term, cumulative effects of water policy decisions on the economy, institutions, and environment.
+This may be through the development of policies regarding domestic water supplies, the pollution and overdrafting of groundwater supplies, wetlands restoration, and issues such as water imports and exports.

 Although water management is commonly viewed as a task for national or regional governments, it is increasingly practiced at the state, provincial, or local level.
 Companies and industries are also adopting water management best practices to help them thrive and become better resource stewards.

 One of the biggest obstacles limiting effective water management is politics and bureaucracy.
-A prime example can be seen in the Western United States, where increased demand and scarcity are making state and regional officials increasingly protective of their water rights.
+A prime example can be seen in the Western U.S., where increased demand and scarcity are making state and regional officials increasingly protective of their water rights.

 Infrastructure Monitoring and Repairs

-Another key in the water savings puzzle is the ongoing need worldwide for infrastructure monitoring and repair.
-Leaking pipes mean water is lost through delivery systems.
-These small amounts become increasingly larger over time with additional losses possible through burst pipes and mains.
-Monitoring aging infrastructure and creating new technologies — such as wirelessly-controlled smart valves and pipe defect and leak-detection sensing devices — are helping, but these need to be used in concert with water policies such as routine reporting and repair plans.
+Another key in the water savings puzzle is the ongoing need worldwide for infrastructure monitoring and repair to prevent loss of water through delivery systems.
+These small amounts become increasingly larger over time.
+Monitoring aging infrastructure and creating new technologies — such as wireless smart valves and pipe defect and leak-detection sensing devices — are helping, but they must be used along with water policies such as routine reporting and repair plans.

-Water conservation is deemed critical to stemming water scarcity.
-Although there are concerns about its efficacy, it is needed to reduce demand.
-Typically, conservation efforts are publicized and encouraged in times of drought, but in reality, conservation is key to sustaining the supply-demand balance, especially in areas expected to have continued population growth.
+Water conservation is critical to stemming water scarcity.
+Although there are concerns about its effectiveness, it is needed to reduce demand.
+Typically, conservation efforts are publicized and encouraged in times of drought, but in reality, conservation is key to sustaining the supply-demand balance, especially in areas facing population growth.

-Effective conservation efforts can be seen in areas such as Zaragoza, Spain, which instituted its Water Saving City project in 1997 with a goal of reducing domestic water use by 1 million cubic meters per year.
-The net effect has been a “water scarcity impact” of 1.176 cubic meters of water per year, according Water 2030.
-This is a per capita water use reduction of roughly 51 liters, down from 150 liters a day in 1997 to 99 liters a day in 2012, despite a 12 percent population increase.
+Effective conservation efforts can be seen in areas such as Zaragoza, Spain, which instituted its Water Saving City project in 1997 with a goal of reducing domestic water use by 1 million m3/y.
+The net effect has been a “water scarcity impact” of 1.176 m3 of water per year, according Water 2030.
+This is a per-capita water use reduction of roughly 51 liters, or a change from 150 L/d in 1997 to 99 L/d in 2012, despite a 12% population increase.

 Most conservation efforts start with a bang, and fizzle out over the months or years due to a lack of support.
 This could be a lack of money, of public awareness, or even the in-depth knowledge needed to proceed further.